yuyatinnefeld/prometheus/PCA/exam-mock-answer.md

 ### Prometheus Fundamentals (20%)
 1. promtool
 2. scalability for large-scale deployments with millions of TS, Long-term storage, High cardinality, HA and Replication
 3. SD is a mechanism that allow to automatically discover and monitor targets and services.
-There are 2 categories: top-down and bottom-up mechanisms of static SD
+There are 2 categories: top-down (e.i. ec2) and bottom-up (e.i. consol) mechanisms of static SD
 4. `scrape_interval`
 5. `scrape_configs`
 6. `scrape_configs` -> `relabel_configs` -> `action: drop`